-Baseball Injury Prevention
+Baseball and Softball Injury Prevention

 Proper Preparation for Play

 - First aid.
 Familiarity with first aid, including recognizing and treating the most common injuries, is especially important for coaches.
-Be able to administer basic first aid for minor injuries, such as facial cuts, bruises, strains, sprains, and tendonitis.
+Be able to administer basic first aid for minor injuries, such as facial cuts, bruises, strains, sprains, and tendinitis.